jwpinnington/APL_psa/README.md

     *  Interface to allow supplier to update stock levels
     *  Database table to contain the trigger definition
     *  Database table to contain the supplier stock levels
-    *  Event monitor to act upon the supplier update, match against a trigger definition and spawn an action
+    *  Event monitor to act upon the supplier update, match against a trigger definition and spawn an action ( messaging )
     *  Messaging engine
         * publish to app
         * email ( SendGrid )